openhab/openhab-addons/bundles/org.openhab.binding.snmp/README.md

 ## Channels

 The `target` thing has no fixed channels.
-It can be extended with channels of type `number` and `string`.
+It can be extended with channels of type `number`, `string`, `switch`.

 All channel-types have one mandatory parameter: `oid`.
 It defines the OID that should be linked to this channel in dotted format (e.g. .1.2.3.4.5.6.8).

-Both channel-types can be configured in four different modes via the `mode` parameter.
+Channels can be configured in four different modes via the `mode` parameter.
 Available options are `READ`, `WRITE`, `READ_WRITE` and `TRAP`.
 `READ` creates a read-only channel, i.e. data is requested from the target but cannot be written.
 `WRITE` creates a write-only channel, i.e. the status is never read from the target but changes to the item are written to the target.